Fath-Ali Shah Qajar: Later life

-Fath Ali later employed writers and painters to make a book about his wars with Russia, inspired by the Shahnameh of Ferdowsi.
-This book, considered by many to be the most important Persian book written in the Qajar period, is called the Shahanshahnama.
+Fath Ali later hired painters like Mohammad Hasan Afshar, writers and calligraphers such as Fath-Ali Khan Saba to make the Shahanshahnama, a book about his reign and wars with Russia that was commissioned between 1806 and 1810, inspired by the Shahnameh of Ferdowsi, it is widely regarded as the most important Persian book written during the Qajar period.

 In 1829, Alexander Griboyedov, the Russian diplomat and playwright was killed in the Massacre at the Russian Embassy in Tehran.
-To apologize, the Shah sent prince Khosrow Mirza to Tsar Nicholas I to deliver a formal apology, as well as one of the biggest diamonds of his crown jewelry, namely the Shah Diamond.
+To apologize, the Shah sent Prince Khosrow Mirza to Tsar Nicholas I to deliver a formal apology, as well as one of the biggest diamonds of his crown jewelry, namely the Shah Diamond.

 When his favourite son and crown prince Abbas Mirza died on 25 October 1833, Fath Ali named his grandson Mohammed Mirza as his crown prince.
 Fath Ali died a year later, on 24 October 1834.
 He was buried in a tomb in the Fatima Masumeh Shrine of Qom.

 He is instantly recognizable in all 25 known portraits – mainly due to his immense, deeply black beard, which reached well beneath his narrow waist.
 One of these portraits is being exhibited in the collection of the University of Oxford.
 Another one, by the artist, Mihr Ali, is at the Brooklyn Museum.